Air Mobility Command: Aircraft

 AMC accepted its first C-17 Globemaster III at Charleston AFB, South Carolina, on 14 June 1993, and declared initial operational capability on 17 January 1995.
 AMC's second C-17 wing was established at McChord AFB, Washington, in July 1999.
-The versatile C-17, America's future core military airlifter, is a key player in the Air Force's post-Cold War strategy of "global reach, global power".
+The versatile C-17, America's core military airlift platform, is a key player in the Air Force's post-Cold War strategy of "global reach, global power."

 The C-17 replaced the C-141 Starlifter fleet inherited from Military Airlift Command (MAC).
 C-141s were retired as C-17s were accepted into the inventory.
 First seeing operational service in 1965 under the Military Air Transport Service (MATS), the last Starlifters were retired in the early 2000s.
 By 2004, the C-141 left AMC service with active duty USAF units, being confined to Air Force Reserve and Air National Guard units for the remainder of its operational service life.
 In 2004, 2005, and 2006, the C-141s assigned to the 445 AW participated in missions to Iraq and Afghanistan, mostly for the medical evacuation of wounded service members.
 The last eight C-141s were officially retired in 2006.

 The C-5 Galaxy airlifter, also inherited from MAC, is being modernized and upgraded into the C-5M Super Galaxy model.
 It is planned to modernize all C-5Bs and C-5Cs and many of the C-5As to the C-5M standard.
-The first C-5M conversion was completed on 16 May 2006, and performed its first flight on 19 June 2006.
+The first C-5M conversion was completed on 16 May 2006 and performed its first flight on 19 June 2006.
+AMC received its final C-5M conversation on 1 August 2018.
 It is estimated that the modifications will extend the service life of the C-5 to about 2040.

-Most legacy models of the C-130 Hercules (e.g., C-130E, C-130H, C-130H2) in AMC, AFRC and ANG units have been or will eventually be replaced by the C-130J Super Hercules.
+AMC fields the C-130J Super Hercules as its tactical airlift platform.
+Most legacy models of the C-130 Hercules (e.g., C-130E, C-130H, C-130H2) in AFRC and ANG units have been or will eventually be replaced by the C-130J Super Hercules.
 The C-130 family has the longest continuous production run of any military aircraft in history and has served in every branch of the U.S. armed forces except the U.S. Army and U.S. Space Force.
-During more than 50 years of service, the C-130 has participated in military, civilian and humanitarian aid operations.
+During more than 50 years of service, the C-130 has participated in military, civilian, and humanitarian aid operations.
 It is likely that future improvements to the C-130 will mean the design will be in service into the foreseeable future.